ioos/gsoc/README.md

 #### Community Events

-IOOS hosts annual DMAC [data management meetings](https://ioos.noaa.gov/project/dmac/), code sprints ([2019](https://www.glos.us/code-sprint/), [2022](https://ioos.github.io/ioos-code-sprint/)), monthly technical webinars, and maintains virtual communications through our ['ioos_tech'](https://groups.google.com/g/ioos_tech) mailing list and other platforms such as Slack and GitHub.
+IOOS hosts annual DMAC [data management meetings](https://ioos.noaa.gov/project/dmac/), code sprints ([2019](https://www.glos.us/code-sprint/), [2022](https://ioos.github.io/ioos-code-sprint/2022/)), monthly technical webinars, and maintains virtual communications through our ['ioos_tech'](https://groups.google.com/g/ioos_tech) mailing list and other platforms such as Slack and GitHub.

-**2024 IOOS Code Sprint - Washington, DC:** IOOS will be hosting a hypbrid in-person/virtual Code Sprint in Washington, DC (May 21 - 23, 2024), providing a great opportunity for mentors and GSoC students to either have some face time to work together in person, if feasible, or virtually on kick-starting their projects during the community bonding period.
-Some travel grants/reimbursements will be available for eligible participants .
+**2024 IOOS Code Sprint - Washington, DC:** IOOS will be hosting a hybrid in-person/virtual [Code Sprint in Washington, DC (May 21 - 23, 2024)](https://ioos.github.io/ioos-code-sprint/2024/), providing a great opportunity for mentors and GSoC students to either have some face time to work together in person, if feasible, or virtually on kick-starting their projects during the community bonding period.
+Some travel grants/reimbursements will be available for eligible participants.
 Mark your calendars!

 ### IOOS and Google Summer of Code